AbdullahButt2611/Upwork_Landing_Page/README.md

 ### Advancement

-> - This website should be responsive on all kind of screens.
+> - Once opened, it doesn't close by clicking on the icon

 <br><br>
 <!-- ................................................................................................................................. -->